tyaa22/mindyourpill/README.md

 # Medication Reminder App (Android)
+## This app was made to remind users to take their medications timely.
-This app was co-developed with github.com/gdjohan
+This app was co-developed with <a href="https://github.com/gdjohan" target="_blank">Geocean Djohan</a>